 Diaper Exchange Target

-If you want a full refund or an easy exchange, you need to bring your receipt and your unopened diapers with you to Target.
-You also need to make sure to exchange the diapers within the 90-day window Target sets for returns.
+For a full refund or an easy exchange, bring your receipt and unopened diapers with you to Target.

 Walmart Diaper Exchange

 Walmart only accepts unopened diapers for return.
-You will also need your receipt and to return the diapers within 90 days of purchase.
-Walmart will not accept opened diapers for exchange.
+You will need your receipt and to return the diapers within 90 days of purchase.

 Costco Exchange Policy